quicwg/base-drafts/draft-ietf-quic-http.md

 maintained at <https://www.iana.org/assignments/message-headers>.

 Just as in previous versions of HTTP, header field names are strings of ASCII characters that are compared in a case-insensitive fashion.
+Properties of HTTP header names and values are discussed in more detail in Section 3.2 of
+{{!RFC7230}}, though the wire rendering in HTTP/QUIC differs.
 As in HTTP/2, header field names MUST be converted to lowercase prior to their encoding.
 A request or response containing uppercase header field names MUST be treated as malformed.